jangxx/SchubsiGo/README.md

 You can then proceed to login and register your device there.
 Afterwards, you can use the webinterface to see your login status and log out.

+If your OS does not use a system tray, you can use the `--no-tray` flag, to start the app without a tray icon.
+In this case, you need to navigate to _http://localhost:33322_ manually to access the webinterface.

 # Building the binary yourself

 Install go.rice by running